 Logging in with RapidMiner Studio

-RapidMiner Studio logs into RapidMiner Server when a user connects to the Server repository.
+RapidMiner Studio logs into RapidMiner AI Hub when a user connects to the AI Hub repository.
 In this case, the user experience is similar.
 Instead of just requesting a user and a password, the user is redirected to the external authentication service.

 Once he successfully logs in, he can work with the repository as usual.

-Also, folder and object permissions in Studio are related to the authorization defined in Server for his role.
+Also, folder and object permissions in Studio are related to the authorization defined in the AI Hub for his role.

 If needed, Studio users can also explicitly log off.